* Morrisons beats forecasts with Christmas sales up 2.8 pct

 "We were able to differentiate in range, value and service enough for increasing numbers of customers to choose Morrisons," former Tesco executive Potts told reporters.

-But despite beating sales forecasts Morrisons said its profit expectations for the full 2017-18 year were unchanged.
+But despite beating sales forecasts, Morrisons said its profit expectations for 2017-18 were unchanged.

-Potts joined Morrisons in 2015 to lead a recovery after it was badly hurt by the rise of the discounters in its northern heartland and the strategy failures of previous management.
+Potts joined Morrisons in 2015 to lead a recovery after it was badly hurt by the discounters' rise in its northern heartland and the strategy failures of previous management.

-He has now delivered over two years of underlying sales growth. ($1 = 0.7374 pounds) (Additional reporting by Paul Sandle; Editing by Kate Holton and Keith Weir)
+He has now delivered over two years of underlying sales growth but has a long way to go to reach previous profit levels.
+Morrisons made 935 million pounds in 2011-12. ($1 = 0.7374 pounds) (Additional reporting by Paul Sandle; Editing by Keith Weir and Mark Potter)